joseph-x-li/joseph-x-li.github.io/myblog/content/pages/words.md

    That hotel, that park, that railway.
 The world is a museum of passion projects.
    — John Collison, Co-founder of Stripe
  - It works IF you keep going.
+ - If someone watched you for a week, would they believe you’re serious about your goals?